Single instruction, multiple data: Generic datatypes

+Vectorization hints

 Instead of providing an SIMD datatype, compilers can also be hinted to auto-vectorize some loops, potentially taking some assertions about the lack of data dependency.
 This is not as flexible as manipulating SIMD variables directly, but is easier to use.
 OpenMP 4.0+ has a #pragma omp simd hint.
 This OpenMP interface has replaced a wide set of nonstandard extensions, including Cilk's #pragma simd, GCC's #pragma GCC ivdep, and many more.

-An example of the use of platform-specific, generic vector-based, and generic hint-based interfaces is "SIMD everywhere", a collection of C/C++ headers implementing of platform-specific intrinsics for other platforms (e.g. SSE intrinsics for ARM NEON).
+"SIMD everywhere", a collection of C/C++ headers implementing platform-specific intrinsics for other platforms (e.g. SSE intrinsics for ARM NEON), includes the use of platform-specific intrinsics, generic vector interfaces, and vectorization hints.
+It can be used as a "Rosetta Stone" for comparing these different SIMD programming paradigms.

+SPMD-on-SIMD

+Another approach is SPMD: write a program that looks as if it operates only one element on the time, then have a compiler widen it to match the SIMD vector width.
+This is the approach used by graphics shaders and more recently adopted by CPU-oriented tools such as Intel IPSC.

 SIMD multi-versioning

 Consumer software is typically expected to work on a range of CPUs covering multiple generations, which could limit the programmer's ability to use new SIMD instructions to improve the computational performance of a program.
 The solution is to include multiple versions of the same code that uses either older or newer SIMD technologies, and pick one that best fits the user's CPU at run-time (dynamic dispatch).
 There are two main camps of solutions: